2. Spatial interactions on a grid

 The goal of this chapter is to learn how to build agent-based models with spatial structure.
 In models with spatial structure, agents do not interact with all other agents with the same probability, but they interact preferentially with those who are nearby.

-More generally, populations where some pairs of agents are more likely to interact with each other than others are called structured populations.
-If, on the other hand, all members of a population are equally likely to interact with each other, the population is said to be well-mixed.
-Generally, the dynamics of an evolutionary process in a well-mixed population can be very different from that in a structured population.
-In social dilemmas in particular, population structure plays a crucial role (Gotts et al. (2003), Hauert (2002, 2006), Roca et al. (2009a, 2009b)).
+More generally, populations where some pairs of agents are more likely to interact with each other than with others are called structured populations.
+This contrasts with the random matching models developed in the previous chapter, where all members of the population were equally likely to interact with each other.
+The dynamics of an evolutionary process under random matching can be very different from the dynamics of the same process in a structured population.
+In social dilemmas in particular, population structure can play a crucial role (Gotts et al. (2003), Hauert (2002, 2006), Roca et al. (2009a, 2009b)).

-In the previous chapter, we saw that if agents play the Prisoner’s Dilemma in a well-mixed population, defection prevails.
+In the previous chapter, we saw that if agents play the Prisoner’s Dilemma under random matching, defection prevails.
 Here we want to explore whether adding spatial structure may affect that observation.
 Could cooperation be sustained if we removed the unrealistic assumption that all members of the population are equally likely to interact with each other?
 To shed some light on this question, in this section we will implement a model analyzed by Nowak and May (1992, 1993).